alma/alma-monthlypayments-magento2/README.md

 We advise you to stay in \"Test\" mode until you\'re happy with your configuration and are ready to accept payments from your customers.

 Once everything is properly set up, go ahead and switch to \"Live\" mode!

+## Support
+If you encounter any issues or have questions, feel free to contact us at [support@getalma.eu](mailto:support@getalma.eu.).